akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 Java
 :   @@snip [AkkaHttp1020MigrationExample.java]($test$/java/docs/http/javadsl/server/AkkaHttp1020MigrationExample.java) { #new-binding }

+### Scala 2.11 support dropped

+Almost three years after the release of Scala 2.11.12, support for Scala 2.11 has been dropped following the example of Akka 2.6.
+Akka HTTP 10.1.x which still supports Scala 2.11 will be supported for a while.

 ### HTTP/2 support requires JDK 8 update 252 or later

 JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
 Support for using the Jetty ALPN